 - Then the breadcrumbs mixed with the basil

-Following this procedure will minimize waste (like basil been stuck in the side of the blender, or parmesan left inside the shredder) and a perfect combination of flavours (the breadcrumbs absorbing the garlic and the basil)
+Following this procedure will minimize waste (like basil being stuck in the side of the blender or parmesan left inside the shredder) and create a perfect combination of flavors (the breadcrumbs absorbing the garlic and the basil)

-It is best if the breadcrumbs rest overnight to absorbs all the flavours.
-If you freeze them you don't have to worry about it and use them directly.
+It is best if the breadcrumbs rest overnight to absorb all the flavors.

 Prepare the eggplants